midnightingale/learning-compass/README.md

 It turns out that the primary way that Maddie and her friends interact with LLMs is by pasting a question directly into the chat box.
 This means that:
 - The chat gets no context about the state of her knowledge ->
-  - Chat can’t provide directed help for knowledge gaps
+  - It can’t provide directed help for knowledge gaps
 - Exercising agency over the conversation is a lot of work ->
   - She doesn’t type out more context or ask detailed clarifying questions
 - She gets the answer immediately ->